Nuclear Engineering Requirements

 Nuclear Engineering Careers

 The career trajectory of people with a Nuclear Engineering degree appears to be focused around a few careers.
-The most common career that users with Nuclear Engineering degrees have experience in is Nuclear Engineer, followed by Power Plant Operator, Explosives Worker, Physicist, Curator Of Zoo Exhibits, Radiologist, Engineer, Petroleum Engineer, Scientist, and Systems Architect.
+The most common career that users with Nuclear Engineering degrees have experience in is Nuclear Engineer, followed by Power Plant Operator, Marine Electrician, Explosives Worker, Curator Of Zoo Exhibits, Physicist, Radiologist, Guide Dog Trainer, Scientist, and Engineer.

 |Career||% of graduates||% of population||Multiple|